51³Ō¹Ļ

 verb (used with object)

-proved, proved or proven, proving.
+proved, proved, proven, proving.

-1. to establish the truth or genuineness of, as by evidence or argument:
+1. to establish the truth or genuineness of, as by evidence or argument.

 to prove one's claim.